Overhead costs or General Conditions expenses are the most important variable impacting the profit margin of any construction process.

 Fortunately, QA inspections can help quality managers plan budgets through impact analysis and a robust look at direct and indirect costs you incur down the road.

 For example, some construction managers may only input the direct costs from switching over building materials if something becomes damaged during the building process due to poor planning.
-However, this plan may not include the additional labor and days necessary to repair damage to the project resulting in more indirect costs.
+However, this plan may include less labor and days necessary to repair damage to the project, resulting in more indirect costs.

 A QA inspection will allow you to allocate additional money and plan for potential hazards you may not foresee during your project.